13 Signs You Have An Emotionally Abusive Parent

 - Mental health problems

-Emotional abuse can leave you feeling less-than and undeserving.
+Emotional abuse from parents can leave you feeling less-than and undeserving.
 This kind of behavior, especially from a parent can make you unable to form healthy and nurturing relationships with others in the future and can affect your ability to raise your children healthily.

-It is, however, essential to put boundaries and ask for space if you’re experiencing these signs of emotional abuse from your parent(s).
+It is, however, essential to put boundaries and ask for space if you’re experiencing these signs of emotional or mental abuse from your parent(s).
 If you’re still facing troubles with setting healthy boundaries and require additional support from a licensed counselor, then don’t hesitate to reach out.
-You can write to us at email@example.com as well.
+You can write to us at firstname.lastname@example.org as well.

 Frequently Asked Questions: